connorbowen/apiq-mvp/docs/archive/secrets-first-refactor/SECRETS_FIRST_REFACTOR_PLAN.md

 # Secrets-First Refactor Implementation Plan

-> **Checklist updated as of 2024-07-15.
-Completed items are checked off based on codebase and test evidence.**
+> **Checklist updated as of 2024-07-16.
+All phases completed and tested successfully.**

 ## Overview